Lead Scientist(s)Dr Gary M LovettDr Peter M GroffmanDr Gene E Likens

 Hubbard Brook is much more than an ecological field station in New Hampshire—it represents a new paradigm of “ecosystem thinking” that has changed the way we understand how nature works.

-The Cary Institute has long been an integral part of the research at Hubbard Brook.
-Cary Institute President Emeritus Gene Likens co-founded the Hubbard Brook Ecosystem Study and started many of its crucial monitoring programs in the 1960s.
-Cary Institute scientists Gary Lovett and Peter Groffman are the Principal Investigators of the National Science Foundation’s Long Term Ecological Research (LTER) Program grant that provides basic support for long-term studies at the site.
-Cary Institute Aquatic Ecologist Emma Rosi studies streams at Hubbard Brook, and other Cary scientists have done important research on forests, streams and lakes as part of the Hubbard Brook Ecosystem Study
+The Cary Institute of Ecosystem Studies has long been an integral part of the research at Hubbard Brook.
+Cary Institute of Ecosystem Studies President Emeritus Gene Likens co-founded the Hubbard Brook Ecosystem Study and started many of its crucial monitoring programs in the 1960s.
+Cary Institute of Ecosystem Studies scientists Gary Lovett and Peter Groffman are the Principal Investigators of the National Science Foundation’s Long Term Ecological Research (LTER) Program grant that provides basic support for long-term studies at the site.
+Cary Institute of Ecosystem Studies Aquatic Ecologist Emma Rosi studies streams at Hubbard Brook, and other Cary Institute of Ecosystem Studies scientists have done important research on forests, streams and lakes as part of the Hubbard Brook Ecosystem Study.

 Validation of the small watershed-ecosystem approach as a powerful scientific tool in tackling problems at the landscape-scale of complexity (ecological, hydrological, biogeochemical).